Non-Debtor Spouse Liability and Fraudulent Transfers to Entireties Accounts

 The Non-Debtor Spouse’s Liability as Transferee

-When a creditor successfully establishes that a debtor made a fraudulent transfer to an entireties account, the creditor’s lawsuit names the non-debtor spouse as a defendant because the spouse received the transferred property.
-This can come as a shock to an innocent spouse who had no involvement in the debtor spouse’s financial decisions.
+A creditor who establishes a fraudulent transfer to an entireties account names the non-debtor spouse as a defendant because the spouse received the transferred property.
+The creditor’s lawsuit may not even name the debtor as a defendant—the action targets the transferee who holds the property.

-Even when courts exercise equitable discretion in favor of the non-debtor spouse, the spouse still faces several consequences.
-The spouse is named as a defendant in the fraudulent transfer lawsuit and must hire an attorney to defend the action.
-The spouse is subject to discovery, including depositions and document requests about family finances.
-The litigation itself creates stress and expense regardless of the outcome.
+Even when courts exercise equitable discretion in favor of the non-debtor spouse, the spouse still faces real consequences.
+The spouse is named as a defendant and must hire a separate attorney.
+The spouse is subject to depositions and document requests about family finances.
+The litigation creates stress and expense regardless of the outcome.

 The Remedy Is Limited to Value Received

-The remedy for a fraudulent conveyance is the return of the transferred property to the debtor.
-A fraudulent conveyance action cannot impose on the transferee any liability greater than the value of assets actually received.
-This means the non-debtor spouse’s maximum exposure is the amount of money or value that the debtor transferred into the joint account.
+The remedy for a fraudulent conveyance is the return of the transferred property to the debtor’s estate.
+A fraudulent conveyance action cannot impose on the transferee any liability greater than the value of assets received.
+The non-debtor spouse’s maximum exposure is the amount the debtor transferred into the joint account.

-For real property and tangible personal property, the remedy is straightforward.
-The non-debtor spouse can resolve the claim by executing a quitclaim deed or other instrument returning the property to the debtor spouse.
-For cash transfers to a joint bank account, the general rule is that the non-debtor spouse is liable for the amount of money received, which courts typically calculate as a half-interest in the entireties account balance attributable to the fraudulent transfer.
+For real property and tangible personal property, the non-debtor spouse can resolve the claim by executing a quitclaim deed returning the property to the debtor spouse.
+For cash transfers to a joint bank account, courts typically measure the non-debtor spouse’s liability as a half-interest in the entireties account balance traceable to the fraudulent transfer.

-Some courts in other jurisdictions have excluded money that the non-debtor spouse spent on household necessities from the calculation of liability.
-The 2019 Florida bankruptcy case suggested that equitable principles could support similar exclusions when the transferee spouse had no control over the account and derived no personal benefit from the transferred funds.
+Some courts in other jurisdictions have excluded money that the non-debtor spouse spent on household necessities.
+The McCuan court suggested that equitable principles could support similar exclusions when the transferee spouse had no control over the account and derived no personal benefit.

 Depositing Wages into an Entireties Account

-However, the court did find “constructive fraud” under Pennsylvania law because the deposits were made without adequate consideration and while the debtor was insolvent.
-The distinction mattered because constructive fraud does not require proof of intent to defraud.
-Under Florida law, the result would likely differ because Florida’s wage exemption statute expressly protects deposited wages for six months, which removes the wages from the universe of transferable non-exempt assets subject to fraudulent transfer challenge.
+Under Florida law, the result would likely differ.
+Florida’s wage exemption statute protects deposited wages for six months, which removes those wages from the category of non-exempt assets subject to fraudulent transfer challenge.

-The practical takeaway for Florida debtors is that depositing exempt wages into an entireties account generally does not create fraudulent transfer liability, provided the wages are traceable and the debtor has maintained a consistent pattern of depositing wages into that account.
-Changing the deposit pattern after learning of a creditor problem is exactly the kind of conduct that courts scrutinize.
+Depositing exempt wages into an entireties account generally does not create fraudulent transfer liability in Florida, provided the wages are traceable and the debtor has maintained a consistent deposit pattern.
+Changing the deposit pattern after learning of a creditor problem is the kind of conduct that courts scrutinize.

 The “Historical Practice” Defense

 A Florida bankruptcy court applied this reasoning in a case where a debtor opened a joint financial account with $200,000 from a business venture several years before being sued.
 The non-debtor wife had no involvement in the business and no independent claim to the money.
-The court held that the account was a valid entireties account and that the husband did not fraudulently transfer his separate funds by opening it.
-The court considered that the couple had been married for thirty years and had jointly owned most of their assets throughout the marriage.
-The long-standing practice of joint ownership supported the debtor’s argument that the deposit was consistent with his normal financial behavior rather than a response to creditor concerns.
+The court held that the account was a valid entireties account and the husband did not fraudulently transfer his separate funds by opening it.

-Do not transfer non-exempt individual assets to entireties ownership after a claim arises.
-This is the scenario most likely to result in a successful fraudulent transfer challenge and the one most likely to draw the non-debtor spouse into litigation as a defendant.
+Converting non-exempt individual assets to entireties ownership after a claim arises is the scenario most likely to produce a successful fraudulent transfer challenge and draw the non-debtor spouse into litigation.

-Understand the limits of the non-debtor spouse’s exposure.
-Even if a fraudulent transfer is established, the non-debtor spouse’s liability is capped at the value of the assets received.
+Even if a fraudulent transfer is established, the non-debtor spouse’s exposure is capped at the value received.
 The spouse can typically resolve the claim by returning the transferred property or its value.
-The fraudulent transfer action cannot result in a general money judgment against the non-debtor spouse beyond the transferred amount.
+The action cannot produce a judgment against the non-debtor spouse beyond the transferred amount.

-Keep exempt funds separate and traceable.
 Head-of-household wages deposited into an entireties account remain protected under Florida Statutes Section 222.11 for six months, but only if the wages are identifiable.
-Commingling exempt wages with non-exempt business income or investment proceeds in the same account makes tracing difficult and invites creditor challenges to the entire account balance.
+Commingling exempt wages with non-exempt business income in the same account makes tracing difficult and invites creditor challenges to the entire balance.
+A separate account for exempt earnings is the simplest way to preserve the wage exemption.